 The option -E makes armclang only execute the preprocessor step.
 See -E.

-3.7 Migrating predefined macros
+4.7 Migrating predefined macros

-The functionality of the Arm Compiler 5 predefined macro MODULE is provded by the FILE_NAME macro in Arm Compiler 6.
+The functionality of the Arm® Compiler 5 predefined macro MODULE is provided by the FILE_NAME macro in Arm Compiler for Embedded FuSa 6.